 That means you have to thoroughly go through your company’s PTO policies to fine-tune your vacation plans for the upcoming year.
 You also have to consider unpaid time off policies and know when to take those days off.

 For companies, calculating annual work time helps put PTO policies in perspective.
-They can use this data to create better policies and improve existing ones.
+They can use this data to create better policies and improve existing ones, including considerations for sick time.

 Better Understanding of Workforce and Resources